 California is one of the trendiest sandboarding and sand duning destinations in the United States, hosting some of the most spectacular dunes of the Mojave Desert and the iconic Death Valley National Park.
-Before you hit a dune, you need to make sure to familiarize yourself with the area and its rules: on many dunes sandboarding and off-road driving are prohibited in order to protect the natural habitat of rare species of vegetation that only grows in this part of the world.
+Before you hit a dune, you need to make sure to familiarize yourself with the area and its rules: on many dunes sand surfing and off-road driving are prohibited in order to protect the natural habitat of rare species of vegetation that only grows in this part of the world.

 There are four major sandboarding locations in California: